martinostrowski/advanced-biomolecular-analysis-cbms793/_episodes/06-trimming.md

 We've just successfully run Trimmomatic on our FASTQ files!

 > ## Exercise
-> Earlier we looked at the first read in our `SRR098026.fastq` file and
+> Earlier we looked at the last read in our `_R2` file and likely
-> saw that it was very poor quality.
+> saw that it was very poor quality at the end.
 >
 > ~~~
 > $ head -n4 SRR098026.fastq